MetaArchive/digcom/README.md

 # digcom
 ## Overview
 A helpful script to identify LOCKSS Archival Units for Digital Commons collections.
-The script prints a list of all archival unit parameters and ids for a given collection for reference and import into a LOCKSS Title DB.
+The script prints a list of all archival unit parameters and ids for a given collection for reference and import into a LOCKSS Title DB or the MetaArchive Conspectus.
 For MetaArchive users they should use the MetaArchive output mode when running the script and provide the full URL for a collection manifest page.

 ## Usage
 $ ./digcom.py -h